 Euro 2020: The climate cost of a competition held across the continentOct 6 | 6 min read

-As part of BT’s ongoing effort to become a net zero carbon business by 2045, BT Sport has joined BAFTA’s Albert initiative.
+As part of BT’s ongoing effort to become a net zero carbon business by 2045, BT Sport has been Albert certified for its UEFA Champions League coverage.

 Albert is leading a charge against climate change, bringing the TV industry together to tackle the industry’s environmental impact behind the scenes and on screen, and inspiring audiences to act for a sustainable future.